RPG Errata: Darkest Days, and Random Difficulty

 Fundamentally, this design pushes the GM of their lofty perch as something beyond the other players.
 They aren’t in control of the story any more than the rest of the table; the dice decide both the challenge and the outcome.
 The GM now has to come up with reasons why this door is easier or harder to get through, much as Players have to come up with reasons why their characters do or don’t manage to succeed.

 But that phrase: “fair unfairness.”
 There are other alternatives, right?
 The OSR movement doesn’t aim for “fairness” in its methods, it aims for player agency.
-If a wall almost impossible to climb, it should have a high TN; then if the players decide to take the nearly impossible route, complete with risks, then they accept the consequences.
+If a wall almost impossible to climb, it should have a high TN; if the players decide to take the nearly impossible route then they accept the consequences.
 TNs aren’t just arbitrary obstacles, they’re ways of representing the narrative world in the system.

 Using this framework, the die-roll has more narrative agency than one might expect.
 It’s a roll that could be made by the GM, if we wanted to be thematic about it.
 A lucky or unlucky roll shapes the story, allowing for fantastic and surprising moments of heroism.
 This framework requires a lot of creativity and flexibility to work well, but when it does, the dice shape a story within an established setting, rather than shapes the world around it.